 - safe timing for considering pregnancy after treatment

-- emotional impact of discussions about fertility preservation
+- the emotional impact of discussions about fertility preservation

 - financial resources for fertility preservation

-- effects of treatment on sexual function during and after treatment
+- the effects of treatment on sexual function during and after treatment

 Doctors should refer patients as indicated for the following services: